dakanji/RefindPlus/README-Dev.md

-scale_ui              |Provides control of UI element scaling screen_rgb            |Allows setting arbitrary screen background colours set_boot_args         |Allows setting arbitrary Mac OS boot arguments text_renderer         |Provides a text renderer that allows text output when otherwise unavailable uga_pass_through      |Provides UGA instance on GOP to permit EFIBoot with modern GPUs
+scale_ui              |Provides control of UI element scaling screen_rgb            |Allows setting arbitrary screen background colours set_boot_args         |Allows setting arbitrary Mac OS boot arguments text_renderer         |Provides a text renderer for text output when otherwise unavailable uga_pass_through      |Provides UGA instance on GOP to permit EFIBoot with modern GPUs

 In addition to the new functions above, the following upsteam functions have been extended: